Monday, November 15, 2010

 Blade's 18th Anniversary Party at The Anaheim Whitehouse

 Last Sunday, March 28th Blade Magazine celebrated their 18 years in existence !
-The celebration was held at the luxurious Anaheim WLinkhitehouse in Anaheim, CA.
+The celebration was held at the luxurious Anaheim Whitehouse in Anaheim, CA.

 This restaurant provided elegant dining experience.
 Blade publisher, Bill LaPointe couldn't have picked a more decent location.
 There was music, champagne and the menu was as follows,